Tossing and turning in bed all night? I know the feeling.

 The blue light from your laptop and cellphones confuses the brain into thinking it is still daytime.

-Experts advice to avoid using gadgets an hour or two before going to bed.
+Experts advise avoiding using gadgets an hour or two before going to bed.
 This gives our brain the time to transition from being awake to feeling sleepy.

 Personally, I try to limit my gadget use when it’s already late afternoon.
 We usually have some downtime with our daughter — doing her homework, going for a walk, and other activities.